Daniel Kumler Flickinger: Early ministry

 Flickinger continued reading and studying.
 He taught another school term the winter of 1849-50.
 Meanwhile, his Pastor, the Rev. John Coons, who had also served as Bishop for one quadrennium, asked the local congregation to recommend Daniel Flickinger for quarterly conference License to Preach.
 This was done without his knowledge, and the license was granted April 1849.
 In the next year and a half the young minister tried to preach four or five times.
 He received his Annual Conference License to Preach at the Conference session of October 1850, signed by Bishop J.J.
 Glossbrenner.
 From there Rev. Flickinger was sent as the Junior Preacher (with the Rev. R. Norris) to the Mt.
 Pleasant Circuit, including nine preaching places all located near the city of Cincinnati, Ohio.

 Determined to enter college and take a full course of study, Rev. Flickinger purchased a home in Oxford, Ohio, planning to enter Miami University.
 This was in the autumn of 1851.
 However, in September he was called away from the conference session to find his sick wife's condition so grave that she died a few days later, leaving him with two children (one about two and one-half years old and the other less than a week).
-This changed his plans entirely.
+This changed his plans entirely and he never returned to the university.
 Rev. Flickinger, instead, took appointment to the Lewisburg Circuit consisting of six preaching places, serving there 1851-52.
 During this year he raised a far larger sum for missions than had ever been raised on that field before.

 Being in poor health himself, Rev. Flickinger decided not to accept a pastoral appointment in 1852.
 Instead, he accompanied Bishop Glossbrenner on his rounds to conference sessions.
 This took him to the Indiana, Wabash, Iowa, and Illinois Annual Conferences.
 Rev. Flickinger gave to the needy preachers he met along the way all the money he had not necessary for his own expenses, plus his watch besides.
 He then spent part of the following winter in the Glossbrenner home in Virginia.
 While there he became married to the Bishop's daughter, Miss Catherine Glossbrenner, 9 January 1853.
 Then, during the latter part of that conference year, Rev. Flickinger served as a colporteur for the American Tract Society, and as a City Missionary in Cincinnati, Ohio.